Sanchochx/coffee_bros/README.md

 ## Game Description

 **Sancho Bros** is a classic 2D platformer that combines nostalgic gameplay with Colombian cultural elements.
-Play as Sancho, jump on enemies (Polochos), collect Golden Arepas for power-ups, and navigate through beautifully themed levels inspired by Colombia's coffee regions.
+Play as Sancho, a human hero on an adventure through Colombia's coffee regions.
+Jump on evil demon-like enemies (Polochos), collect authentic Colombian Arepas for power-ups, and reach the castle goal at the end of each level.

 ### Features

-- **5 Unique Levels**: From tutorial Coffee Hills to the challenging El Pico del Café
+- **5 Unique Levels**: From tutorial Coffee Hills to the challenging El Pico del Café, each ending with a castle goal
-- **Power-Up System**: Collect Golden Arepas to gain laser shooting abilities
+- **Power-Up System**: Collect authentic Colombian Arepas (circular grilled corn cakes) to gain laser shooting abilities
-- **Enemy Combat**: Stomp on Polochos or blast them with lasers
+- **Enemy Combat**: Stomp on evil demon-like Polochos (with horns and glowing eyes) or blast them with lasers
 - **Lives System**: Start with 3 hearts and earn more through gameplay
 - **Score Tracking**: Compete for high scores across levels
 - **Save System**: Your progress is automatically saved